SogoTrade rating

 SogoTrade Cons

-Not always zero-commission: Certain stock trades still cost money.
+Not always commission-free: Some stock trades still carry commissions.

-Limited customer service: No branch locations and no round-the-clock help.
+Limited customer service: There are no branch locations for most clients and no 24/7 support.

-High fees: IRAs, options, and other services can incur multiple charges.
+Lots of extra fees: IRAs, inactivity, options, and other services can generate added charges.

 SogoTrade Investment Services